nickmpaz/pynet-user-guide/README.md

     $ curl http://localhost:5000
     [Pynet] - Connection Successful

+The Gateway can be shutdown with:

+    $ vagrant destroy

+Don't worry, all data will persist between vagrant instances.

 #### Host with Raspberry Pi

 Connect your host machine and Raspberry Pi to the same network.
 On the Pi, make